allanckw/allanckw/README.md

 - 👋 Hi, I’m @allanckw
 - 👀 I’m interested in software enginnering, data analytics with a focus in healthcare.
-I graduated with a Bachelor in Computing - Computer Science from NUS with a certificate of distinction in Software engineering
+I graduated with a Bachelor of Computing - Computer Science from NUS with a certificate of distinction in Software engineering
 - 🌱 I’m currently doing a Masters program in Singapore University
 - 💞️ I’m looking to collaborate on ... (hit me up if you have any ideas)
 - 📫 How to reach me ... look for me on linkedin @ allanckw